Tomorrow is the first day of the rest of your life.

 Insider’s Secret: There’s more than just port wine in the Douro Valley.
 In the far northern reaches of the area, there’s Foz Coa – a cave with over 5000 prehistoric rock carvings dating back to the Upper Paleolithic age (circa 22,000 BC!).

-Posts on the Douro Valley: The Port Wine Tradition of the Douro Valley – written for Coastal Lifestyle Magazine.
+Posts on the Douro Valley: The Port Wine Tradition of Portugal’s Douro Valley

 June – The Pacific Coast Highway, California, USA